wingchen326/web-server/README.md

  8. Logging

-# .htaccess and .htpasswd local in my local computer path  /users/huilianghuang/desktop/WebServer/public_html/pwd
+ .htaccess and .htpasswd local in my local computer path  /users/huilianghuang/desktop/WebServer/public_html/pwd We can not figure out how to push the . file to Github, so we also upload a zip file that contains all the file include the .htaccess and .htpasswd inside.
-#